Gathering information for regulatory compliance, law enforcement and protective security

 We collect, use and share information appropriately, and meet our obligations under the:

 - Search and Surveillance Act 2012

 - Bill of Rights Act 1990

-- State Services Commission’s Model Standards on Information Gathering and Public Trust
+- Public Services Commission's Information Gathering and Public Trust model standards

 - relevant DOC policies and procedures.

 Our contractors and any other third parties engaged by us must meet these same obligations.